team-supercharge/capistrano-s3/CONTRIBUTING.md

 We love to work with people around the globe and make earth a better place for mankind!

+## Submit a pull request

 Please follow theses simples steps to contribute to this project :

-1. Fork the repo.
+1. Run the tests before & after doing anything.

-2. Rebase your code onto upstream master (this repository) if not up to date.
+2. Add specs regarding your code modification.

 3. Squash or fixup your commits to achieve a clean commit log.

+4. Rebase your code onto upstream master (this repository) if not up to date.

-4. Submit a pull request explaining clearly changes.
+5. Submit a pull request explaining changes.

+Thank you!

 ## Running the tests

-I am sorry [wilson](http://www.youtube.com/watch?v=wO_MYX_Oto0), there is no tests.
+As simple as running the `rake` command.
+The default `rake` task is `rake spec`.

 ## Syntax